 While there may not be a simple yes or no answer to washing your duvet/comforter.
-The answer is that it really depends.
+The answer is that — it really depends.
 Check the type of fill your duvet has; since many can be washed yet for others you may need to focus on the specified washing instructions.
-The best way to figure that out would be to check the type of fill and manufacturer’s instructions.
+The best way to figure that out would be to check the type of fill and the manufacturer’s instructions.

-This is one of the most important questions and also a first that would come to your mind as soon as you think of washing your duvet/ comforter.
+This is one of the most important questions and the first that would come to mind as soon as you think of washing your duvet/ comforter.
 Getting it professionally done by the dry cleaners might cost you a little but would prove to be easy and provide you with ease of mind.

-Another option we would highly recommend is that you use a laundromat that has a commercial sized washing machine.
-The commercial sized machines have sufficient space for your duvet to move around and help the down feather to not compress or cluster on one side of the comforter, as compared to a home laundry machine.
+Another option we would highly recommend is that you use a laundromat that has a commercial-sized washing machine.
+The commercial-sized machines have sufficient space for your duvet to move around and help the down feather to not compress or cluster on one side of the comforter, as compared to a home laundry machine.
 It is still always advisable to check the label for the manufacturer’s instructions for this, as they may strictly recommend using a professional service.

-Washing your duvet at home: the next best, time efficient, and budget friendly option is to simply toss your duvet/ comforter in the washing machine at home.
+The next best, time efficient, and budget friendly option is to simply toss your duvet/ comforter in the washing machine at home.
 But the big question here is that can it be treated like regular laundry??If you have a full-sized laundry machine then the answer is Yes, you may wash it at home.
 Nevertheless, if you do not have a large washing machine then head to a commercial wash site.
 They usually have washing machines three times the size of the ones we have at home and can wash a huge duvet easily.

-Read the Instructions…….Always check the label!!
+Read the Instructions… Always check the label!!

-Before you take your duvet or comforter to the laundry or laundromat make sure to check the tags for manufacturer’s instructions about washing requirements and precautions.
+Before you take your duvet or comforter to the laundry or laundromat make sure to check the tags for the manufacturer’s instructions about washing requirements and precautions.
 It is important that you follow the instructions on the label as some fabrics may state to avoid certain detergents and chemicals.
 It is important to always check for instructions pertaining to washing; that is if the duvet can be washed in your washing machine or do you need to take it for dry-cleaning.

 Depending on the size of your duvet/ comforter you may want to take it for professional cleaning, most dry cleaners clean duvets for a fraction of the price…..nothing compared to the ease of mind.